Configuring a module

 String

-Help text that will be shown at the top of the module in a blue info box (limit 300 chars).
+Help text that will be shown at the top of the module in a blue info box (limit 400 characters).

-Best used to provide information necessary to use the module.
-If you have field-specific help text information to convey, please refer to our documentation on help text for fields.
+Provides information necessary to use the module.
+If you have field-specific help text information to convey, refer to the help text field documentation.

 null